 Unfortunately, shows do occasionally cancel or reschedule.
 Make sure you hear this information from us directly!
-When a show cancels or is rescheduled, information is updated across our website, Facebook, Twitter, and Mobile app.
+When a show cancels or is rescheduled, information is updated across our website, Facebook, and Twitter.
 Be sure to follow us for the most up to date information.

 Refunds are only given when the headlining act cancels the show or if the show is postponed.
 Ticket exchanges are prohibited, no exceptions.
 If you are unable to attend the show and would like to resell your ticket, please consider Ticketmaster’s TM+ Program when available.
 Visit Ticketmaster’s website for more details.